3 Expert Tips to Stop Your Cat Toileting Outside Their Litter Tray

 One of the most common behaviours cat owners wish to change is their cat’s inappropriate toileting habits.
 There is always a reason a cat will toilet somewhere other than their litter tray.

-So here are 3 tips to help your cat use their tray!
+So here are three tips to encourage your cat to use their tray.

 Check Tray Location